Developmental Architecture

 An embodied, relational framework for human development

-Developmental Architecture is a structured, twenty-one-week process that supports the integration of human development across multiple layers of experience.
+Developmental Architecture is a structured, twenty-four-week process that supports the integration of human development across multiple layers of experience.
 The work begins at the early, foundational base of being and unfolds through individuation and inter-relatedness—supporting the formation of a coherent person while weaving that person into the relational fabric of life.

 Through steady relational practice, developmental capacities are accessed, integrated, and matured into a single, embodied intelligence that can meet life with greater stability, responsiveness, and presence.